dependency-check-team/dependency-check/readme.md

 $ dependency-check ./package.json
 Success!
+All dependencies used in the code are listed in package.json Success!
+All dependencies in package.json are used in the code
+$ dependency-check ./package.json --missing
+Success!
 All dependencies used in the code are listed in package.json
 $ dependency-check ./package.json --unused
 Success!
 All dependencies in package.json are used in the code